 If it is for your kids, it would be playful to make it with their favorite shape.
 Otherwise, Chicken Nuggets are typically square-shaped for easier deep-frying and more convenient storing purposes.
 Before cooking it, coat it first with flour and dip it into the beaten egg mixture.
 Lastly, roll it over the breadcrumbs.

 Heat the pan over a medium-low level and pour enough oil for deep-frying.
-Cook the Chicken Nuggets until the breaded skin turns a pretty golden brown.
+Cook the Nuggets mixture until the breaded skin turns a pretty golden brown.
 Serve with your favorite dip!

 - For the chicken nuggets

 ½ teaspoon white pepper (or ground black pepper)